 Try out the calculator below to see what your costs may be.
 This is designed to be used for an entire remodel, but you can easily modify it to look at just a kitchen.
 Play around and see for yourself, then read on to learn more about ways you can keep kitchen remodel costs to a minimum.

 How much is the average cost of a kitchen remodel?
 My ~150 sq. ft. kitchen cost around $20-$25k.
 A very small kitchen could be done for around $10k… and larger or fancier kitchens can cost $100k+.

 That's a wide range, I know.
 There's a lot more to it than the raw number.
-This post is my guide to controlling the costs of a kitchen remodel, staying under budget, and maximizing the return from this very large investment.
+This post is my guide to controlling kitchen remodel costs, staying under budget, and maximizing the return from this very large investment.
 Take a look at the detailed renovation cost estimator that can help you figure out the cost for your own kitchen remodel.
 As you go through the process remember, the finished product is worth the effort!

 Controlling the most expensive components of a kitchen remodel - My C.C.C.
 Model.

 I want to try to keep this post as straightforward as possible, so I am going to skip right to the point.
 Keeping costs under control is as simple as controlling the “C.C.C.” - the most expensive components in any kitchen remodel.